-[NEW] Does the ring of the ram use spell attacks or weapon attacks?
+Does the ring of the ram use spell attacks or weapon attacks?
 The text doesn't specify.
 The attack of the ring of the ram is a ranged spell attack.
 Future printings of the Dungeon Master's Guide will reflect that intent.

-[NEW] When using a rope of entanglement, do I keep holding one end in my hand, or does the entire rope wrap around the target?
+When using a rope of entanglement, do I keep holding one end in my hand, or does the entire rope wrap around the target?
 You are still holding the rope while the other end entangles the target.

-[NEW] Can a sphere of annihilation enter a Leomund's tiny hut?
+Can a sphere of annihilation enter a Leomund's tiny hut?
 Yes.
 The sphere destroys the dome.

-[NEW] Can you gain the magical bonus of a +2 shield if you are holding the shield without taking an action to don it?
-Yes, but only the magical +2, which says you gain it when holding the shield.
-You gain the shield's base AC bonus only if you use your action to don the shield as normal (see "Getting Into and Out of Armor" in chapter 5 of the Player's Handbook).
+Can you gain the magical bonus of a +2 shield if you are holding the shield without taking an action to don it?
+Yes, but only the magical +2, which you gain while holding the shield.
+In contrast, you gain the shield's nonmagical AC bonus only if you use your action to don the shield as normal (see "Getting Into and Out of Armor" in chapter 5 of the Player's Handbook).

-[NEW] If a character hits a monk with a dwarven thrower and the monk uses Deflect Missiles, does the hammer return to the attacker first, or can the monk catch it?
+If a character hits a monk with a dwarven thrower and the monk uses Deflect Missiles, does the hammer return to the attacker first, or can the monk catch it?
 The monk can catch it.